MartinChovanec/tenzies-game/README.md

 The project is not finished yet!
+Styling part is missing.
+The logic part is ready